maxim2266/liberr/README.md

 liberr
 ======

-A set of wrapper functions to reduce the generated code overhead of 'throwing' an exception in C++
+A set of wrapper functions to reduce the generated code overhead when 'throwing' an exception in C++